alexfernandez/nodecached/README.md

 * `--error`: Return an error on all queries.
 Useful for measuring socket performance, without parsing commands.
 * `--delay`: Enable Nagle's algorithm.
 Useful for measuring the cost of not setting the option `nodelay`.

+### Caveats

+nodecached may strive to be compatible with memcached, but it is not equivalent.
+To start with, it will probably consume more memory and be slower -- in my tests about twice as slow.

 ## Memcached Client